 - Don’t bait and switch the subscriber by tricking them with a subject line that does not correspond with the content of the email.
 They won’t be happy about that.

 - Keep your sales language to a minimum.
 Overly pushy sales emails can be a big turn-off to consumers.
 Certain words like sale, discount, buy, and clearance will also get flagged by spam filters and could land your email in the folder you don’t want it in.

 - Make it easy to opt-out.
-While of course you don’t your subscribers to unsubscribe from your emails, you can’t hold them hostage.
+While of course, you don’t want your subscribers to unsubscribe from your emails, you can’t hold them hostage.
 Make it easy for them to get out if they’d like, and it will be easier on everyone.
 You don’t want people getting aggravated or annoyed by your brand.